5 Ways To Communicate With Your Subconscious

 “Patients are patients because they are out of touch with themselves.” ~Milton Erickson

-The author of this quote, Milton Erickson, believed that each person he saw in therapy had the answer within to what ailed them.
+The author of this quote, Milton Erickson, Psychologist and Hypnotherapist, believed that each person he saw in therapy had the answer within to what ailed them.
 The catch?
 The answer was in their often-overlooked and mysterious subconscious.

 Erickson contributed hundreds of successful case studies to the field of Psychology while Freud contributed two failed cases.

-Imagine treating patients for more than 60 years, sometimes 14 hours a day, and seeing each as an individual who simply needs help finding an answer they already have.
+Imagine treating patients for more than 60 years, sometimes 14 hours a day, and seeing each as an individual who simply needs help finding an answer they already have (in their subconscious).

-For this reason, I’ll quote him once more: “People who are in rapport with their subconscious minds are in control of their destiny.”
+For this reason, I’ll quote him once more: “People who are in sync with their subconscious minds are in control of their destiny.”

 Your conscious mind could be working on one thing while your subconscious is working on something totally different.
 You need to be in sync!

-There’s a lot of distractions and noise outside of us that undoubtedly affects our inner landscape and the relationship we have with ourselves.
+But there’s a lot of distractions and noise outside of us that affects our inner landscape and the relationship we have with ourselves.
 Ironically, we seek the majority of insight about ourselves from the input of others.
-This has become a bit of a bad habit.

 As children, we were programmed to listen to our adults about ourselves.
 In addition, we begin to value other’s input over your own.
 And many of us are victims of past programming when we were young.

 What’s going to change from this day forward?
-He’d always plant a seed.
+Plant a seed.

-Fortunately, there are a few ways, aside from hypnosis, that can help you gain powerful insight.
+Fortunately, there are a few ways that can help you gain powerful insight.
 The beauty of this is no two experiences of these methods will be the same for everybody.
 This is personalized and tailored to you!

 5 Ways To Communicate With Your Subconscious: